pr8kerl/kubectl-ssm-secret/README.md

 A kubectl plugin to allow import/export of kubernetes secrets to/from AWS SSM Parameter Store path.

 The plugin is opinionated.
 It will look for parameters under a single path.
 It will not recursively search more than one level under a given path.
+All parameters found under the given parameter store path can be imported into a single kubernetes secret as StringData.

 Useful if you are reprovisioning clusters or namespaces and need to provision the same secrets over and over.
 Or perhaps useful to backup/restore your LetsEncrypt or other certificates.